baudneo/zomi-server/docs/config_file.md

     framework: trt

     type_of: object
-    # - Only ort and trt support output_type
+    # - Only ort, torch and trt support output_type
     # - Tells the server how to process the output from the model into confidence, bounding box, and class id
     output_type: yolonas